 Melita White was born in Adelaide, Australia, and helped shape the new music scene there in the 1990s, working with her own ensemble Auricle, ACME New Music Co., The Firm, and The Seraphim Trio.
-She relocated to Melbourne in 2000 and now works in both Melbourne and Clunes, a tiny historic town set in the Goldfields of Victoria.
+She now lives and works in Victoria, Australia.
 Melita's music has been widely performed in Australia, overseas, and on radio.
-Her recent work has dealt with feminist and personal themes.
+Her recent work has focused on feminist and personal themes.
 Melita considers composition to be a powerful tool that can bring about personal and social awareness, healing, communication and change.
 She works in a range of styles and uses different media: from solo and small chamber instrumental works through to large-scale electroacoustic works.
 Melita is also a classically-trained flautist, and enjoys many forms of creativity: she is a textile artist, a music educator, a poet and writer, and is a synaesthete.
 She has also written about and engaged intensely with scent and olfaction.

 11 july 2014

 Lots of Love, Gran, a one minute long electroacoustic tribute piece about Melita’s grandmother, was performed at the VCA’s Federation Hall, Melbourne, on Friday, 11 July, 2014.
 This performance was part of the Australasian Computer Music Conference’s 60x60 Project, a series of two concerts consisting of 60, one minute long pre-recorded or electroacoustic pieces.
 Lots of Love, Gran was created from material for an installation Melita created in 2002, called Matrix.